dmuller104/sbom-documents/sbom-tool-linux.md

-### Running the component detection using Linux detector
+### Running component detection using Linux detector

+Note: This functionality makes use of Syft within Microsoft's detector.

 Run the tool on a docker image.